 - Example: AKG D112, Shure SM 7

 Mount the microphone on a stand and position it inside the drum at a distance of about 5-10cm from the inside head.
-Bring the microphone in from the right hand side to help avoid leakage from the snare.
-Make sure the microphone is slightly off centre, nearer the inner edge of the drum as this helps achieve a fuller sound.
+Bring the microphone in from the right-hand side to help avoid leakage from the snare.
+Make sure the microphone is slightly off-center, nearer the inner edge of the drum as this helps achieve a fuller sound.

 The actual head of the microphone should face towards the beater to allow the full attack of the drum to be picked up.
 The attack frequency tends to be around the 2-4 kHz.

 - If the drum sounds too boomy, try placing a paper towel over the area where the head of the beater hits the drum